mthap Frequently Asked Questions

 A. Some good times to run mthap: 1) When a new PhyloTree build is released (allow a few days for me to update mthap).
 2) When your testing service releases updated test results with any mtDNA fixes.
 3) When a new version of mthap is released.

-PhyloTree is updated 3-5 times a year.
+PhyloTree is updated once every year or two.
 23andMe releases corrected test results about 2 times a year.
-Checking about once every 3 months should be sufficient to keep on top of changes.
+Checking about once every 6 months should be sufficient to keep on top of changes.

 Q. Why are Mismatches/Extras/No-Calls/Untesteds more numerous when genotyping non-Europeans?